-I took some inspiration from the « Tom Kha Gai » Thai soup to make this recipe – I love the association of coconut milk with spices -, by replacing/adding lots of ingredients.
-I also opted for prawns instead of chicken – it was apparently a mistake for my purse, as the 10 prawns costed me 12€… This price made them even more tasty while eating them -.
+I took some inspiration from the « Tom Kha Gai » Thai soup to make this thaï soup with prawns, coconut and curry recipe – I love the association of coconut milk with spices -, by replacing/adding a few ingredients.
+I also opted for prawns instead of chicken – it was apparently a mistake for my bank account, as the 10 prawns costed me one kidney…but trust me, this only make them even more tasty while eating them .

 > Smoked duck filet tatin tart with figs, brie cheese, honey & Szechuan pepper (FR)

 > Christmas gingerbreads & Zimtsterns